DJviolin/lantosistvan/README.md

 # Notes

-Removing all `translate3d` from CSS and JS is needed because of Webkit subpixel rendering drop
+Removing all `translate3d` from CSS and JS is needed because of Webkit subpixel rendering drop.